 A key piece of marketing is visibility.
 You want your job openings to be seen!
-And there are best practices to drawing such attention.
+And there are best practices for drawing such attention.

-So, how do you ensure your job title is searchable and sensible?
+How do you ensure your job title is searchable and sensible?
 Perform an online search for some potential job titles and see what comes up.
-You can use Google Keyword Planner or Google Trends (free!) to discover if the terms you want to use are being searched or which ones may be a better fit.
+You can use Google Keyword Planner or Google Trends to discover if the terms you want to use are being searched or which ones may be a better fit.

-For example, say your job candidate is extremely proficient and active on LinkedIn.
+For example, say your job candidate is highly proficient and active on LinkedIn.
 Consider investing in LinkedIn advertising!
-Use your demographics, interests and work experience for your targeting parameters when building your ad.
+When building an ad, use their demographics, interests, and work experience for your targeting parameters.

 7. Formulate Your Marketing Mix.

 Job sites are just the beginning of your marketing tactics.
-There are other resources that you can add to your marketing mix, such as:
+There are other activities that you can add to your marketing mix, such as:

 - Social media

 Marketing is all about experimentation.
-Test out various days of the week, times of day and types of posts (pictures, links, videos, etc.) Use those strategies to add to your marketing mix which will drive future posts, emails and messaging.
+Test out various days of the week, times of day, and types of outreach to see which mix performs best.
+Once you find a mix of activities that work for your specific audience(s), use them to drive future posts, emails, and messaging.